SpecFlowOSS/SpecFlowWiki/Using-Gherkin-Language-in-SpecFlow.md

 If the [[unit test framework|Unit Test Providers]] supports it, SpecFlow generates categories from the tags.
 The generated category name is the tag name, without the leading `@` sign.
 With the generated unit test categories you can filter or group the tests being executed.
 For example by marking crucial test with the `@important` tag, you can execute these tests more frequently.

-Even if the unit test framework does not support categories, you can use the tags to execute special logic for the tagged scenarios in [[event bindings]], [[scoped steps]] or in the step bindings by investigating the `ScenarioContext.Current.ScenarioInfo.Tags` property.
+Even if the unit test framework does not support categories, you can use the tags to execute special logic for the tagged scenarios in [[event bindings]], [[scoped bindings]] or in the step bindings by investigating the `ScenarioContext.Current.ScenarioInfo.Tags` property.

 The `@ignore` tag is handled specially by SpecFlow.
 From the scenarios marked with this tag SpecFlow generates an ignored unit test method.
-See [[Ignored Tests]].
+See [[Ignored Tests|Test Result]].

 ##Background
 The background language element allows specifying a common precondition for all scenarios in a feature file.
 The background part of the file can contain one or more scenario steps that are executed before any other steps of the scenarios.
 See more details at [[https://github.com/cucumber/cucumber/wiki/Background]]